kyma-project/btp-manager/docs/contributor/05-20-e2e_tests.md

 1. Create an OCI module image.
 2. Push the image to the registry.
 3. Create a Kubernetes cluster.
-4. Wait for the btp-operator OCI module image to be available in the registry.
+4. Wait for the BtpOperator OCI module image to be available in the registry.
 5. Wait for the btp-manager image to be available in the registry.
-6. Download the btp-operator OCI module image.
+6. Download the BtpOperator OCI module image.
 7. Install the BTP Manager using `kubectl apply`.
 8. Verify if deployment is in the `Available` state.
-9. Install BTP Operator.
+9. Install BtpOperator.
-10. Verify if BTP Operator has the `Ready` status equal to `True`.
+10. Verify if BtpOperator has the `Ready` status equal to `True`.
-11. Create a Service Instance and Service Binding with either real or dummy credentials.
+11. Create a ServiceInstance and ServiceBinding with either real or dummy credentials.
-12. When real credentials are used, verify if the Service Instance and Service Binding have the `Ready` status `True`.
-If dummy credentials are used, verify if the `Ready` status for both of them is`NotProvisioned`.
+12. When real credentials are used, verify if the ServiceInstance and ServiceBinding have the `Ready` status set to `True`.
+If dummy credentials are used, verify if the `Ready` status for both of them is `NotProvisioned`.
-13. Try to uninstall BTP Operator without the `force delete` label.
+13. Try to uninstall BtpOperator without the `force delete` label.
 14. Verify if the deprovisioning safety measures work.
-15. Add the `force delete` label to BtpOperator CR.
+15. Add the `force delete` label to BtpOperator custom resource (CR).
-16. Verify if BTP Operator, ServiceInstance CRD and ServiceBinding CRD were deleted.
+16. Verify if BtpOperator, ServiceInstance CustomResourceDefinition (CRD) and ServiceBinding CRD were deleted.
 17. Uninstall BTP Manager.

 #### E2E Tests for Upgradability Flow: